-4. Incentivize Customers to Purchase your Upselling and Cross-Selling Offers
+Incentivize Customers to Purchase Your Upselling and Cross-Selling Offers

 The point is, you don’t just have to show related products or premium versions of products.

-You can also increase your average order value by encouraging people to reach a certain spending goal to receive a reward.
+You can increase your average order value.
+This can be done by encouraging people to reach a certain spending goal to receive a reward.

-In this example, Erstwilder offers customers free shipping for orders over $100:
+In this cross-sell example, Erstwilder offers customers free shipping for orders over $100:

-If you were only $5 away from free shipping, chances are, you’d be tempted to add something extra to your order.
+If you were only $5 away from free shipping, you might add something extra to your order to receive this offer.

 And, in this next example, if the customer spends over $50, they’ll get a free gift:

-You can also offer people a discount if they reach a certain spending goal.
+You can offer people a discount if they reach a certain spending goal.

 To do this, check out this app from Bold Commerce: